As someone that has been in the game as long as I have it is rare to find a hosting company that provided the level of support they did.

 The support team were passionate about WordPress and it was clear they were experts at what they did.
 They knew WordPress inside out and were able to resolve any issue for you whether it was with a theme, plugin or WordPress core.

-I was amazed with everything they did – I can’t stress enough just how awesome they were.
+I was amazed with everything and I can’t stress enough just how awesome they were.

 Unfortunately setting this standard of awesomeness has ultimately led to my continued frustration and disappointment with them for a number of reasons.